DevTanvir/text-analyzer-app/README.md

 JWT_PRIVATE_KEY_BASE64="(long base64 content)"
 ```

-NOTE: if you are on a windows OS you might need extra steps to convert these jwt keys to base64 content. (e.g. you can use git bash to covert the keys)
+NOTE: if you are on a Windows OS you might need extra steps to convert these JWT keys to base64 content. (e.g. you can use git bash to covert the keys)

 ### Without docker